In this post:

 Cooking kritharaki alongside a roast in place of potatoes

-You can cook it, in the tomato sauce, alongside a slow roasting lamb.
+You can cook it, in the tomato sauce, alongside a Happy Easter Gold-encrusted Greek Lamb.
 That way you don’t even have to peel the potatoes!
 Add it in at the end of the cooking, allowing the time specified on the packet, and mixing in well with the cooking juices.
 Add a little extra stock or vermouth (or wine) if you think necessary.

 Recipe for kritharaki pasta with tomato sauce